California General Education Transfer Curriculum (Cal-GETC)

 or HIST 107H Native American Experiences in U.S. History - Honors

-or ANTHRO 108 Introduction to Native American Studies
+or ANTH 108 Introduction to Native American Studies

 ETHS 141Race and Ethnic Relations3